 Image Source: Silk: Sinister Vol.1, Art by Stacey Lee, Marvel, 2016

 Morlun returned (ugh) but this time Silk and Spider-Man teamed up to end the supervillain for reals.
-From that moment on, Silk is constantly in action!
-She becomes a top agent of S.H.I.E.L.D, infiltrates super villain Black Cat’s crime ring, and even saves Spider-Man from being unmasked when the villainous duo Black Cat and Electro attack and paralyze him on live TV.
+From that moment on, Silk is continuously in action!
+She becomes a top agent of S.H.I.E.L.D. and infiltrates supervillain Black Cat’s crime ring.
+She even saves Spider-Man from being unmasked when the villainous duo Black Cat and Electro attack and paralyze him on live TV.

 Silk even teams up with Spider-Woman, Spider-Girl, and Spider-Man 2099, later on in the Spider-verse comics, to fight The Inheritors, aka another gang of Spider-person eating creeps.